dtransposed/Lagrange/_posts/2019-01-25-Best-of-GANs-2018 (Part 2 out of 2).md

 {:refdef: style="text-align: center;"}
 ![alt text](/assets/5/7.png)
 {: refdef}
 <em>SRGAN is based on the ResNet architecture.
-Even though ESRGAN has similar design, it introduces some changes to Basic Blocks -shifts  from Residual Blocks to Residual in Residual Dense Blocks (RRDB)-for better performance.</em>
+Even though ESRGAN has similar design, it introduces some changes to Basic Blocks - shifts  from Residual Blocks to Residual in Residual Dense Blocks (RRDB) - for better performance.</em>

 ### The method: